Momin Ahmad Khan

 I am a fourth-year PhD student at UMass Amherst, working with Professor Fatima Anwar.
 My areas of interest are the security and privacy of distributed machine learning systems.
 I have worked on designing new attacks and defenses for Federated Learning (FL) and uncovering experimental pitfalls in the robustness evaluations of existing attacks and defenses.

-Recently, I completed my internship at Nokia Bell Labs, where I was a research intern for the Autonomous Systems Research Group.
+Currently, I am a research intern at Nokia Bell Labs in the Autonomous Systems Research Group, where I am working on mechanistic interpretability for embodied AI.
+In the summer of 2024, I was a research intern in the same group at Bell Labs.
 I worked on designing model selection and code generation pipelines using various LLM agents and tools.
-In addition, I created a smart meeting manager using LLMs, computer vision models, and hardware components to orchestrate and conduct meetings without any human intervention.
+Additionally, I developed a smart meeting manager utilizing LLMs, computer vision models, and hardware components to automate the orchestration and conduct of meetings without human intervention.

 Besides work, I am learning to play the guitar.
-I enjoy cooking and keep trying out new recipes.
+I enjoy cooking and continue to try out new recipes.
 But most of all, I love playing Dota 2, and I am in the top 10% of players globally!

 news